Is the Austin Chess Club the original Austin Chess Enterprises under a new directorship?

 What kind of events does the club run?

-Our main events are 4-round swisses (1 game per week) played at either at a 30/90 G/60 time control, or G/90 with 1 minute inc. per move time control.
-In between each 4-week tournament, typically we run a one-night, 5-round G/15 blitz event which may or may not be a USCF-Quick-rated event (we always post on the web site whether or not these events are rated).
+Our main events are 3-round swisses (1 game per week) played at either at a G/90 with 30 second increment per move time control.
+In between each 3-week tournament, typically we run a one-night Quick-chess (G/15, G/24) event, which may (or may not) be a USCF Quick-rated event.

 One of the main goals of the Club is to provide an environment where all players may enjoy themselves, playing against the strongest appropriate competition.
 Many of the stronger players do not have anything to gain from playing down 400-500 points for 1 or 2 rounds of a 4 round event.
 We appreciate the fact that it's exciting to play against only the strongest competition; this holds for the higher-rated members of the organization as well as the lower-rated members.